 From big beast farm machinery and some of the largest cattle in the land to rare breeds and world class show-jumping, the Royal Norfolk Show’s farming, livestock and equine programme will be packed as ever.

-The Royal Norfolk Show is packed with over 200 equine classes; 125 Light Horse classes, 54 Heavy Horse classes, 8 Show Jumping competitions including the exciting Ride and Drive and the prestigious International Stairway, 13 Private Driving classes including Donkey driving, Exercise Vehicle and Whip classes.
+The Royal Norfolk Show has over 200 equine classes; 125 Light Horse classes, 54 Heavy Horse classes, 8 Show Jumping competitions including the exciting Ride and Drive and the prestigious International Stairway, 13 Private Driving classes including Donkey driving, Exercise Vehicle and Whip classes.
 Also 2 fast paced Scurry competitions to be held in the Grand Ring.
-There are 3 major Championships: The Horse of the Year Show Cuddy Supreme In Hand Championship, The RNAA Supreme In Hand Championship sponsored by the Stuart Group and the RNAA Supreme Ridden Championship with the Jackpots Trophy.
+There are 3 major Championships: The Horse of the Year Show Cuddy Supreme In Hand Championship, The RNAA Supreme In Hand Championship sponsored by the Stuart Group and the RNAA Supreme Ridden Championship to win the Jack the Giant Trophy.

 There are over 50 other Championship classes and over 40 Special classes run throughout the Equine sections.
-Horse of the Year Show (HOYS) qualifiers are a big draw for competitors as well as qualifiers for the Royal International Horse Show (RIHS) and many more.
+Enormously popular Horse of the Year Show (HOYS) qualifiers attract competitors from across the country and alongside qualifiers for the Royal International Horse Show (RIHS), place The Royal Norfolk show at the forefront of the showing calendar.

-See the magnificent Heavy Horses.
-The Show includes classes for all four main breeds of Heavy Horse; Shire, Suffolk, Clydesdale and Percheron.
+Heavy Horses are also hugely popular with classes for all four main breeds including Shire, Suffolk, Clydesdale and Percheron.

-A major highlight for the show this year is the hosting of the Red Poll National Show.
+A major highlight for the show this year is the hosting of the Dexter Cattle Society National Show.

 The Beef Interbreed classes are on Thursday morning.
 The judge will decide who from the previous day’s judging should be crowned Native and Continental, Male and Female, and overall Supreme Beef Champion.
 In the dairy rings, during the Dairy Interbreed Championship, the judge will decide the Champion Female, Champion Pair and Group Champion Dairy Champions.

 Also on Thursday following hours of training, washing, grooming and getting to know their animals, the Young Handlers stock-handling skills are put to the test as they strive to become Champion Young Handler of their section.
-The beef young handlers classes, once again, are qualifiers for the East of England Smithfield Festival Young Stock Person of the Year.
+The beef young handlers classes, once again, are qualifiers for the Winter Stock Festival Young Stock Person of the Year.
 The calf classes will follow the young handlers, leading to the Championship Trophy sponsored by Chapelfield Veterinary Partnership.

 Piggy Tricks and Young Handlers will also take place in the pig ring, behind the Food Hall.
 Don’t miss the opportunity to talk to exhibitors and learn more about these inquisitive and intelligent animals.
 Modern and traditional breeds will be penned for visitors to admire.
 Please note, entry into the pig building will be restricted during the judging time when pigs are being moved around.

-The sheep rings will provide a full timetable of enjoyment and talent, as approximately 800 sheep will be judged over the course of two days.
+The sheep rings will provide a full timetable of enjoyment and talent, as over 900 sheep will be judged over the course of two days.
 Experienced judges will select top-quality livestock as champions for each of the 18 breed sections.
 The judge’s chosen champions from each breed section will be sent forward for the Thursday championships.

 Butchers Lambs will be pen-judged in dedicated Butchers Lambs areas so the public can get a closer look.
 There’s plenty more to see too, as you wander around the different breeds after judging has finished.

 The Thursday timetable begins with the Supreme Championship, followed by the Interbreed Pairs, Eastern Regional National Sheep Association Competitions, Trimmed Championship and Wool on the Hoof Classes.
-The remarkably talented Young Handlers will then take to the ring, competing in qualifiers for the RBST Young Shepherd and East of England Smithfield Festival Young Stock Person of the Year competitions.
+The remarkably talented Young Handlers will then take to the ring, competing in qualifiers for the RBST Young Shepherd and Winter Stock Festival Young Stock Person of the Year competitions.

 On top of the formal sheep judging, showgoers can also watch the unique Sheep Show!
 Appearing at over 100 shows a year and in front of an estimated audience of 2.5 million people, this unique show has captured the hearts of many.